 What to expect from our workshops

 The aim of the painting and drawing workshops at our painting school is to help all who join us to realise their artistic ambitions.
 Each individual student, whatever their current level of achievement, will be encouraged to develop and follow his or her own interests, using the medium of their choice.
 There is no restriction on the kind of painting to be done: landscape, townscape, figure, still life or abstract work will all be equally welcome (for examples, see ‘Student Work’).

 In order to give an idea of individual needs, the course begins with students being asked to do a painting or drawing of a subject of their own choice and in their own time.
 The Workshops Director, Francis Pratt, discusses the outcome with each student individually with a view to learning about their current approach and their hopes for the future.

-For the remainder of the session Francis, with the help of his teaching assistant, will work with individual students as intensively as necessary, to find ways of helping them to realise their ambitions.
+For the remainder of the session Francis, with the help of his associate teachers (for more on Cathy and Ken, see below), will work with individual students as intensively as necessary, to find ways of helping them to realise their ambitions.
 When, as is often the case, the interests of students overlap, group sessions will be arranged.
 These regularly include talks on aspects of colour and figure drawing sessions.

 Wide range of the course director’s experience

 Francis is unusually well qualified for this inclusive approach not only because of his long experience as a practicing artist and teacher but also as a result of his involvement in scientific research at the University of Stirling, Scotland.
 In his capacity as an artist, he has delved deeply into most aspects of the use of colour in paintings.
 As a teacher, after early experience of evening classes, he has taught in Art Schools and University Art Departments at all levels from Foundation to Postgraduate.
 As a scientist, his focus has been on how people use their eyes when drawing and painting, with particular emphasis on the creative potential of different ways of looking.

 The power of the ideas